Daniel-Abrecht/videoportal/README.md

 The build-videodb.py script builds a video db for the videoportal in the maste branch of this repo.
 It creates all tables if necessary.
 To remove and recreate everything, instead of just adding new videos, you can use the rebuild option: `./build-videodb.py rebuild`.
+But make sure to remove all already generated thumbnails before you rebuild the db, it won't override existing pictures, and the ids of the videos won't be the same again.

 In order for any videos to be added, you need to put a collector script into the `collector/` directory.